muizsyed/dev-checklist/README.md

 - Laptops/Machines are in working condition and fit for job (no exploding batteries)
 - Must be able to run docker*
 - Must be able to run solution offline (and locally) - contentious one
+- Core tooling must be available to engineers quickly.
+Either they are
+  - pre installed
+  - available to download on-demand
+  - purchased within 24 hours